gaboesquivel/gaboesquivel.com/source/_posts/2015-06-10-how-to-keep-up-with-javascript-and-open-source.markdown

 ## Sites that Rock
 ### HTML5 Rocks
-HTML5 Rocks is a Google logo project plenty of good articles on mobile web development, performace, tutorials and updates on new hotness from the HTML5 world http://www.html5rocks.com/en/
+HTML5 Rocks is a Google project plenty of good articles on mobile web development, performance, tutorials and updates on new hotness from the HTML5 world http://www.html5rocks.com/en/

 ### Perf Rocks
 Articles on web performance principles, analysis and monitoring, optimization, responsive web design and more.
-It also has a large list of Iinspiring developers you can follow that care deeply about fast websites and teach others the best practices.
+It also has a large list of inspiring developers you can follow that care deeply about fast websites and teach others the best practices.
 And many talks worth watching. http://perf.rocks/

 ## Social Media